Certificates and transcripts

 Your degree certificate and transcripts are proof that you completed your studies and shows what you’ve achieved to prospective employers and other officials.
-Here’s how you can get them, whether or not you attend your graduation ceremony.
+We've put together some guidance on how to get your official documents, whether or not you've attended the ceremony.

 It’s absolutely crucial that your certificate and transcripts show your full legal name.
 Future Visa or job applications can be declined if the names on your applications and all of your official documents are not identical.

 You may also be charged £50 if your name has to be reprinted after the ceremony.

 - You would’ve confirmed your full name at enrolment every year and provided your passport when you started the course

 - You would’ve received an invite to register in March, and a confirmation email after you register – your name in these emails is what will be printed on your certificate.

 - Names are printed in the UK format i.e First Name; Second names(s); Surname/Family Name.

 - We’re unable to issue certificates or transcripts in the International format – Family name first, then first names

 - If you have any accents or diacritics like ê or ö or ł or ń or ē in your legal name but you haven’t seen it in any university correspondence, please let us know in the MyGraduation portal.
 Attach a copy of your birth certificate or passport.